Prima20/Custom-Logger-Unity/README.md

 # Custom Logger Unity
-An custom and simple logging system for Unity
+An custom and simple logging system for Unity.
+In this logging system contain 3 level of loging: Green mean Information, Yellow mean Warning and Red mean Error.

 ## A. Example